How to Create an ATS-Friendly Resume That Gets Noticed

 Even the slightest error can cause ATS to reject your resume.
 Avoid:

-• Keyword stuffing: Overloading your resume with irrelevant keywords can backfire.
+Overloading your resume with irrelevant or excessive resume keywords can negatively affect ATS ranking.
+Use them naturally.

 How to Craft an ATS-Friendly Resume